 -10% participation (including open question assignments)

 Assessment for this course consists of a combination of coursework (timely submission of assignments and participation in seminars, totalling 10%) and one or more written tests including a final written exam (totalling 90%).
 More details on assessment will be provided via Brightspace at the start of the course.

 Attention: you need to enroll before the deadline via uSis to take the final written exam!
 You are required to obtain at least a grade of 5.0 on the final written test to pass the course.
 If you obtain a final “fail” course mark you can only resit the final written exam.
 Smaller elements such as coursework or smaller tests cannot be retaken.

-This course uses blackboard.
+This course uses Brightspace.
 Students are required to check the course page regularly for announcements, course materials and to submit assignments.